nilsding/twoffein-pebble/README.md

 - [x] make Git repo
 - [x] make drink selection changable via the Pebble app on the iOS/Android device
 - [x] clean up code (kinda)
+- [x] Germanize everystring!
+- [ ] add it to the Pebble app store
 - [ ] port it to the new™ Twoffein3 API
-- [ ] Germanize everystring!
-- [ ] add it to the Pebble app store